bakeiro/Light-PHP/README.md

 **Most easy profesional framework.**

-Light-php framework is focused to be easy, simple, and secure.
-It follows the good practices, it's easy to understand and easy to work with without reading massive documentation and doing things more complicated than necessary.
+Light-php it's a tiny PHP framework focused to be simple, easy and secure.
+It follows the good coding practices, it's easy to understand and easy to work with without reading massive documentation or doing things more complicated than necessary.

-Although Light-PHP it's a micro framework, it contains important features and implements the good coding standards to build you API/Web app.
+Although Light-PHP it's a micro framework, its complete enough in a lot of cases to let you build your API or Web project.
+It's focused to contain the essential features, be simple and readable and implement coding standards.
 Light-PHP supports these features such as: security implementations, micro template engine, database abstraction, session management, MVC structure, and much more

 ### What are benefits of using Light-php:

 - Quick development
+- Lightweight
+- MVC structure
 - Easy to work with
 - Implements best practices
-- MVC structure
 - Security implementations
-- Lightweight
 - And much more

 ### Minimum requirements